Access & Borrowing

 Williams CollegeYesSee website

-Consortium Card Program Details
+BLC Card Program Details

-• The Consortium Card is a privilege and cardholders must observe all circulation policies, including payment of charges for overdue and unreturned materials.
-Home libraries may be notified of overdue and unreturned material and are liable for fees assessed in accordance with replacement copy policies at the loaning library.
-The home library may assess fees to cardholders and/or rescind borrowing privileges in accordance with their own policies.
+• BLC Card holders must observe the circulation and building policies of all BLC member institutions, payment of overdue charges and unreturned materials.
+Home libraries may be notified of overdue and unreturned materials and are liable for fees associated with lost materials per loaning library policies.
+A home library may assess fees to card holders and/or rescind BLC Cards borrowing privileges of those who do not act in accordance with any BLC member library policies.

 Government Documents and the Federal Depository Library Program